This post may contain affiliate links. Learn more.

-This Vegan Chestnut Stuffing is a flavour-packed side dish that’s perfect for Christmas.
+This vegan gluten free stuffing is a flavour-packed side dish that’s perfect for Christmas.
 With juicy cranberries, earthy chestnuts, fresh herbs and savoury mushrooms, it’s the ultimate veggie stuffing to impress your guests!

-If you’re looking for delicious vegan stuffing this festive season, this Vegan Chestnut Stuffing will be a welcome addition to your Christmas table!
+If you’re looking for delicious vegan gluten free stuffing this festive season, this Vegan Chestnut Stuffing will be a welcome addition to your Christmas or Thanksgiving table!

-With buttery chestnuts, tangy orange-soaked cranberries, flavoursome mushrooms and plenty of fresh herbs, it’s a flavour-packed festive side dish.
+With buttery chestnuts, juicy orange-soaked cranberries, flavoursome mushrooms and plenty of fresh herbs, it’s a flavour-packed festive side dish.

 We use mushrooms to add a meaty richness and texture, avoiding the dry and crumbly consistency that can sometimes plague meat-free stuffings.